-2. Keep your company top of mind – follow up after networking events with email marketing. and social media.
+2. Keep your company top of mind – follow up after networking events.

 “You never get a second chance to make a first impression.”
 This statement is true enough when it comes to in-person networking events – but what about your second, third, and fourth impressions?
 Timely and relevant follow-up can be instrumental in securing investors, and eventually your ideal customers.

 This is where email marketing automation becomes a necessity.
 It’s a powerful asset for keeping track of your contacts, emails, and interest.
 We recommend using a cost-friendly (but insanely powerful) tool like HubSpot to manage your strategic outreach.
 They have a stacked budget-friendly option for startups, aptly named HubSpot Starter.
 (You can join us in September for a deeper dive on how you can use HubSpot to market your startup!)

 Increase your visibility with investors and customers using social media.

 Social media is another critical piece of your marketing outreach strategy.
 I highly recommend using this approach for multiple reasons: